usmhic/skadoosh/README.md

 </div>

-📱 **The App Store and Play Store listings aren't live yet** — the Expo app builds through EAS today, and store submission is next.
+📱 **The App Store and Play Store listings aren't live yet** — CI already produces signed Android and iOS builds and ships them to testers, and public store submission is next.
 Until then, running it takes about a minute:

 ```bash
 pnpm dev:mobile